AlanCortez1337/silly-act-8/README.md

-# Silly SI Activity 8
+# Super Supreme Activivty
-This is practice for CPSC 131 data structures which helps students practice implementing and interacting with pointers to build Doubly Linked Lists!
+This is practice for CPSC 131 data structures that helps teach building doubly linked lists, stacks, queues, and shows off real world application!

 ## On your own local device...
 1. **Fork** this repository